 I decided to take a year out between my undergraduate and master’s degree to see whether it was really what I wanted to do.
 Even though the year between my degrees provided me with invaluable skills and experiences within the financial sector, this also made it clear to me that psychology was the path I wanted to take.

 Enrolling onto the MSc Health Psychology course was something I was both excited and anxious about.
-Starting university is always a nerve-wracking time – but starting university the second time round felt really different.
+Starting university is always a nerve-wracking time – but starting university the second time around felt really different.
 Not knowing the university or the staff was something that particularly worried me, as living in Loughborough had meant I had built an excellent rapport with the staff in my school and I was also lucky enough to have a really great group of friends.
-Despite this, after my first few weeks at Manchester I knew I would love my time there!
+Despite this, after my first few weeks at Manchester, I knew I would love my time there!

 Health Psychology is the scientific study of the psychological and behavioural processes involved in physical health, illness and healthcare.
 This can involve exploring illness experiences, developing and testing theories, and designing interventions to change health-related behaviours.
 Health Psychology aims to promote health and wellbeing, prevent illness and disability, enhance the lives of those living with health conditions, improve health services, and inform health policies.
 The course covers many aspects of health psychology and is interactive as well as informative which I have really enjoyed.
 This has included active engagement during lectures, delivering presentations as well as the chance to provide regular feedback as to how the course can be improved.